JaewonJeung/notes/system design plan.md

     - How can you integrate a CDN into an existing web architecture?
     - What is the role of DNS in CDN routing?
 - [[Load balancer]]
+    - In front of what do you need LBs?
+How do you represent this in interviews?
     - Describe different load balancing algorithms and their use cases.
     - What are the differences between Layer 4 and Layer 7 load balancing?
+In what scenarios are each useful?
     - How do load balancers ensure high availability and handle failover?
     - What role does DNS play in load balancing?
     - How do load balancers implement session persistence (sticky sessions)?